aaberg/sql2o/docs/transactions/index.markdown

 leftmenu: transactions
 ---

-<p>You can open a transaction by calling the beginTransaction() method on the Sql2o instance; this returns a Connection
+You can open a transaction by calling the beginTransaction() method on the Sql2o instance; this returns a Connection instance.
-instance.
 All queries created with the createQuery() method of the returned Connection object, is run in a transaction.
-Call commit() or rollback() to either commit or rollback the transaction and close the connection.</p>
+Call commit() or rollback() to either commit or rollback the transaction and close the connection.

-<p>In the example below, a few queries are run in a transaction.</p>
+In the example below, a few queries are run in a transaction.

 {% highlight java %}
 String sql1 = "INSERT INTO SomeTable(id, value) VALUES (:id, :value)";
 String sql2 = "UPDATE SomeOtherTable SET value = :val WHERE id = :id";